INRIA/scikit-learn-mooc/slides/linear_model.md

 class: split-40
 # Linear regression

-A linear model is a ramp "as close as possible" to all samples.
+Fit a prediction line as close as possible to all training points.
-The blue curve shows the predictions for any possible `x`

 .column1[
 <img src="../figures/linear_fit.svg" width="100%">